oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/4-explore-images/4-explore-images.md

     ![Click results dataset](./images/oac-results-dataset.png)

-1. You now see a new workbook with the dataset contents listed on the left and an empty visualization pallete on the right.
+1. You now see a new workbook with the dataset contents listed on the left and an empty visualization palette on the right.

     ![View new workbook](./images/oac-new-workbook.png)

-1. In the data listing on the left, click and drag **Image File from Bucket** onto the vizualization palette on the right.
+1. In the data listing on the left, click and drag **Image File from Bucket** onto the visualization palette on the right.
 This adds a table visualization.
 These are the images processed by the data flow.

     ![Add table of image files](./images/oac-workbook-table.png)